-Sky Stage is by artist Heather Clark.
+Sky Stage is by artist Heather Theresa Clark.
 Clark collaborated with the Massachusetts Institute of Technology’s Digital Structures research group, who computationally designed and engineered the sculpture’s complex wooden lattice with custom geometry-generating algorithms.
-Frederick Arts Council is Sky Stage’s 501(c)3 partner and, with assistance from AmeriCorps, is overseeing day-to-day operations of the theater.
+Frederick Arts Council is Sky Stage’s 501(c)3 partner is overseeing day-to-day operations of the theater.
 Additional design and construction support has been provided by Anthony Owens Remodeling and Repair, Rockwell Construction, ADTEK Engineering, Furbish, Fountainhead Irrigation, Parlights, Inc., Provident Electric, MK Concrete, and Cable Concepts.

 Digital Structures is a research group at MIT working at the interface of architecture, structural engineering, and computation.
 They focus on the synthetic integration of creative and technical goals in the design and fabrication of buildings, bridges, and other large-scale structures.
 Digital Structures is particularly interested in how digital techniques and tools can play an unexpected, collaborative role in these processes.

 The Frederick Arts Council serves as the umbrella arts organization for Frederick County, Maryland.
 Frederick Arts Council is a 501(c)(3) nonprofit organization that builds a better community through arts programs, services, activities, and events.
 Their purpose is to foster an environment where the arts may flourish in their community through grants and scholarships, arts advocacy, and links to essential resources.